Reference Applications

 ACME Health Insurance Claims

-A domain-oriented example showing how K9-AIF can support structured, document-heavy, workflow-driven enterprise scenarios.
+A domain-oriented example showing how K9-AIF supports structured, document-heavy, workflow-driven enterprise scenarios — where architecture, modularity, and workflow structure matter more than a single prompt-response interaction.

 • Claims-related workflow structure